 Why would a customer care where I host my site?

 Technically speaking, they won’t.
 They have no idea who your host is.
-But they’ll certainly feel the difference throughout their experience visiting your site.
+But they’ll certainly notice the difference throughout their experience visiting your site.
 Let’s look at some stats.
 How long do you think the average visitor will tolerate waiting for the site to load?
 Ten seconds?
 Five seconds?
 Not even.
 You’ve got a whopping two seconds to convince someone coming to your site that you’re open for business.
-Still think slow loading times and unresponsiveness are something you can tough out?
+Still, think slow loading times and unresponsiveness are something you can tough out?
+VPS hosting can help.

-Shopping cart abandonment is a real problem that using a dedicated server can help cut down on.
-About 18% of abandoned carts are due to slow loading times, which over the course of the year could end up costing you thousands of dollars in lost sales.
-The opposite is also true.
-By reducing your load time by mere seconds, you could see a positive trend in sales numbers.
+Shopping cart abandonment is a real problem that VPS hosting can cut down.
+Nearly 18% of abandoned carts are caused by slow loading times, which over the course of the year could end up costing you thousands of dollars.
+The solution is simple.
+Reduce your load time by less than a mere second with VPS server hosting.